 “killing the mountain god” is an art book I wrote, designed, and self-published.
 The book is a collection of writings and photographs I took while at the HEIMA residency in east Iceland in 2015.
 Inspired by magical realism, the writing is a nonlinear method of storytelling; some parts read more like journal entries and others, like poetry.
-Thematically, the book deals with how my internal landscape did not match up to the external.
-I was stranded with my ugliest emotions in the most beautiful place on earth.
-What else could I do but make art about it?
+Thematically, the book explores feelings of isolation and misalignment with nature; the disconnect felt when one’s own emotions don’t match up to the placidity of the landscape around.

 I created all digital and print collateral for the SCOPE Miami 2014 Fair, and designed print collateral fort the SCOPE New York 2015 Fair.
 I designed the wayfinding system and floorplan for the event.
 During the fair, I contributed to installation and maintenance of galleries and acted as a liaison between the gallerists and our operations team.
 I worked in communications and customer service as well.